 P: Program AE

-The camera automatically sets the shutter speed and aperture value to suit subject brightness.
+The camera automatically sets the shutter speed and aperture value to suit the subject's brightness.

 P stands for Program.